BabaZ-Qa/Physics_Problems/docs/en/Your_solutions/00_Intro_solution/solution_02.md

 (You can double-check this by plugging them into the first equation: $2(3) + 3(2) = 6 + 6 = 12$.
 It works!)

-Would you like me to show you how to solve this using the substitution method or perhaps graph these lines for you?